 Hammock was already in prison in 2015 for an assault conviction in Manatee County that started as a sexual assault case in 2010.
 In that case, Bradenton police said Hammock pointed a gun at a woman and forced her into his minivan.

 They drove to a vacant trailer where the woman told police she was beaten and sexually assaulted.
 She told police she lost consciousness then woke up unclothed and in pain.

 There wasn’t enough evidence to convicted Hammock for aggravated sexual battery so the charge was amended to aggravated assault.
 He was sentenced to seven years in prison but only served six.

-Neighbors told News4Jax that since this summer, Hammock had been living in a trailer about a mile away from where he was arrested.
+Neighbors told News4Jax that since summer of 2018, Hammock had been living in a trailer about a mile away from where he was arrested.

 Copyright 2018 by WJXT News4Jax - All rights reserved.